By using our website, you agree to our use of cookies.

 The cannabis industry is booming across the U.S. and Canada.
 Recreational and medical cannabis products, from oils, edibles, and prerolls to vapes, skincare products, and more, are now part of a multi-billion dollar industry, and investors are taking notice.
-According to Grandview Research, the global legal cannabis market is expected to grow at a compound annual rate of 25.3% from 2022 to 2030, reaching $134.4 billion by 2030.
+According to Grandview Research, the global legal cannabis market is expected to grow at a compound annual rate of 25.7% from 2024 to 2030.

 Several celebrities have given a public face to the cannabis industry with business ventures and branded cannabis products.
-As the use of cannabis is increasingly destigmatized and decriminalized, marijuana stocks are looking like a legitimate investment to many people.
+As the use of cannabis is increasingly destigmatized and decriminalized in many states, marijuana stocks are looking like a legitimate investment to many people.
 But they’re also subject to market volatility due to ongoing changes to the legal landscape.

 Curious about what kind of companies are out there?
 Here’s the lowdown on twelve of the largest cannabis companies by market capitalization in North America.